Discover Sendai

 Zairon Wikimedia Commons

-Sendai's most famous cultural event is undoubtedly the Tanabata Festival, considered to be the biggest in Japan.
-Unlike most Tanabata festivals, which take place on July 7, Sendai's takes place from August 6 to 8, according to the traditional lunar calendar.
-During these three days, the entire city is decked out in thousands of colorful paper and bamboo decorations called sasatake, hung from the ceilings of Central Station and in shopping streets such as Chûô-dori and the Ichibancho Arcade.
+Sendai's most famous cultural event is undoubtedly the Tanabata Festival, considered to be the largest in Japan.
+Unlike most Tanabata festivals, which are held on July 7, Sendai's takes place from August 6 to 8, in accordance with the traditional lunar calendar.
+During these three days, the entire city is decked out in thousands of colorful paper and bamboo decorations, known as sasatake, suspended from the ceilings of the main station and along shopping streets such as Chûô-dori and the Ichibancho arcade.

-These spectacular ornaments, the result of painstaking craftsmanship that can cost several million yen, symbolize the legend of the star-crossed lovers Orihime (Vega) and Hikoboshi (Altair).
-Tradition has it that each shopping district prepares a set of five bamboos adorned with paper streamers and keeps them hidden until the day of the festival.
+These spectacular ornaments, the fruit of painstaking craftsmanship that can cost several million yen, symbolize the legend of the estranged lovers Orihime (Vega) and Hikoboshi (Altair).

 Tanabata Matsuri Sendai